django/deps/draft/0006-channels.rst

 is one side of a binary choice that all queue systems must make; at-most-once, or at-least-once.

-The situations that Channels will actually drop messages in are quite small;
+The situations that channels will actually drop messages in are quite small;
 mostly, they revolve around servers unexpectedly dying, or inordinate amounts of traffic filling up the channel capacity.
 In general, day-to-day use, users would likely see less than 0.01% of messages dropped.